Republican insurgency in Afghanistan: Rebellion in Balkhab and expanded NRF operations

 On 6 May 2022, the NRF launched an offensive, reportedly capturing three districts in Panjshir Province.
 The NRF spokesman Ali Nazary stated that the NRF had taken control of the three district's roads, villages, and outposts, after which they besieged the local Taliban offices.
 He also stated that "Many Taliban fighters have asked for time to surrender.
 The enemy has suffered heavy casualties."
 Taliban officials denied any fighting in the area.
 Local Panjshir residents reported heavy fighting during the night.
 The NRF also stated that the group would continue their presence across 12 provinces, mostly in the north.
+On 9 May, the NRF ambushed a Taliban vehicle in Qala-e-Olang and killed an unknown number of Taliban fighters, which they responded by firing on civilians in Qasan village as retaliation for the ambush.
 Approximately 30 Taliban fighters had been killed in the NRF offensive as of 12 May.
 The Taliban subsequently sent reinforcements from other provinces to bolster their garrisons in Panjshir.
 Fighting was concentrated at Abdullah Khel which the NRF temporarily seized before retreating.
 On 17 May, the first meeting of the Supreme Council of National Resistance took place in Ankara, Turkey with Abdul Rashid Dostum being involved.

 On 31 May, four NRF fighters were executed by the Taliban in the Tagab District, Badakhshan, while destroying an NRF hideout in the district according to Taliban security officials.

 By early June, NRF guerrilla attacks in Panjshir were taking place "regular[ly]" or "nearly daily".
 Despite the growing number of losses on both sides, the Taliban still claimed that there was no more resistance in the valley, even as they sent up to 10,000 reinforcements to strengthen their positions in Panjshir.
 The NRF claimed that it had expanded its operations into 12 provinces.
 However, researcher Roshni Kapur argued that the different anti-Taliban rebel groups were still too fractured and divided to pose an existential threat to the Taliban government.

 On 10 June, local sources reported heavy clashes in the Karaman valley area in Dara District, Panjshir between the NRF and the Taliban, after the latter attacked several positions of the former.
 It occurred after a "two-day break" in the fighting.
 No casualties were reported in that instance.
 Two days prior, a clash occurred in the Paryan district, Panjshir, with reportedly 20 Taliban fighters and one NRF fighter killed.